 We were responsible for developing a brand new strategy, fresh creative concept, art direction, and always-on approach that promoted eBay as the official pre-loved fashion partner of Love Island.

 eBay is on a mission to debunk how people see second hand clothing as too niche or ‘used’, so our strategy was to shift focus to the fashion.
-We put pre-loved clothing at the heart of Love Island, showcasing the vast range of quality, on-trend, pre-loved items available on its platform; helping eBay to become an authority voice on circular fashion and normalizing pre-loved purchasing.
+We put pre-loved clothing at the heart of Love Island, showcasing the vast range of quality, on-trend, pre-loved items available on its platform; helping eBay to become an authority voice on circular fashion and normalising pre-loved purchasing.

 The benefits of this were two-fold: helping to build brand awareness for eBay while also driving growth of its fashion category.

-Our campaign strategy was rooted in insight of the behaviors of viewers when watching the show.
+Our campaign strategy was rooted in insight of the behaviours of viewers when watching the show.
 Love Island fans consume the show via a dual-screen experience, switching straight to social platforms during ad breaks and in between shows to debrief and watch creator content around the TV series.

 We discovered that there were as many, if not more, people watching content on TikTok about the show than watching the live show itself.

-To capitalize on this, we took to social media to find the people who’d risen to fame talking about the show and cast them as our ‘Stylanders’; a collective of influencers, creators and commentators who would sit at the heart of our through-the-line (TTL) activation, which ran across TV, VOD, social, digital, and the dedicated Love Island app.
+To capitalise on this, we took to social media to find the people who’d risen to fame talking about the show and cast them as our ‘Stylanders’; a collective of influencers, creators and commentators who would sit at the heart of our through-the-line (TTL) activation, which ran across TV, VOD, social, digital, and the dedicated Love Island app.